 Thursday, May 31

 Mr. SHERMAN opposed the election by the people, insisting that it ought to be by the State Legislatures.
-The people he said, immediately should have as little to do as may be about the Government.
-They want information and are constantly liable to be misled.
+The people, he said, immediately, should have as little to do as may be about the government.
+They want information, and are constantly liable to be misled.

 Mr. WILSON contended strenuously for drawing the most numerous branch of the Legislature immediately from the people.
 He was for raising the federal pyramid to a considerable altitude, and for that reason wished to give it as broad a basis as possible.
 No government could long subsist without the confidence of the people.
-In a republican Government this confidence was peculiarly essential.
-He also thought it wrong to increase the weight of the State Legislatures by making them the electors of the national Legislature.
-All interference between the general and local Governments should be obviated as much as possible.
-On examination it would be found that the opposition of States to federal measures had proceeded much more from the officers of the States, than from the people at large.
+In a republican government, this confidence was peculiarly essential.
+He also thought it wrong to increase the weight of the State Legislatures by making them the electors of the National Legislature.
+All interference between the general and local governments should be obviated as much as possible.
+On examination it would be found that the opposition of States to Federal measures had proceeded much more from the officers of the States than from the people at large.

-Mr. BUTLER apprehended that the taking so many powers out of the hands of the States as was proposed, tended to destroy all that balance and security of interests among the States which it was necessary to preserve. …
+Mr. BUTLER apprehended that the taking so many powers out of the hands of the States as was proposed tended to destroy all that balance and security of interests among the States which it was necessary to preserve; …

 Wednesday, June 6

-Mr. RUTLIDGE seconded the motion.
+Mr. RUTLEDGE seconded the motion.